-- To show the distinctions between the Directive Principles and the Fundamental Rights. - To study the important features of the Directive Principles. - To describe the Directive Principles of State Policy as enshrined under Articles 35 to 51. - To analyse the significance of the Directive Principles.
+- The distinctions between the Directive Principles and the Fundamental Rights. - The important features of the Directive Principles. - The Directive Principles of State Policy as enshrined under Articles 35 to 51. - The significance of the Directive Principles.

 Directive Principles of state policy exist in the Part-IV of the Indian constitution.
 Ivor Jennings opined that the constitution-makers were influenced by the principles of Fabian socialism in incorporating these principles in the constitution.
 According to Durgadas Basu, the constitution of Ireland has its imprint on the directive principles of state policy as enshrined in the Indian constitution.
 In order for democracy to be successful, civil and political rights are not enough, economic and social rights are also necessary.
 Economic and social rights have found their place in the form of Directive Principles of State Policy in the constitution.
 The framers of the constitution, through these principles, wanted to make India a welfare state.
 Many are of the opinion that the directive principles of state policy are major steps forward towards realizing Nehru's "socialistic pattern of society."
 Unlike the fundamental rights, directive principles are not justiciable, that is, they cannot be enforced by the courts.
 The importance of these principles lie in their being the guiding principles of governance.